 If you promise to behave yourself, wake up at the crack of dawn and go take a respectful peak at the alms giving from a distance.
 Cover up.
 Stay away.
 Please don’t make a fool of yourself.
 It’s such a wonderful tradition, don’t spoil it any more than it already is.

 Open for less than a year, Xay Chaleuang Guest House doesn’t have any presence online and with only four rooms it seems that they do quite well without marketing themselves.
-However we were so happy with our stay we simply couldn’t leave without writing something about them.
+However I was so happy with our stay I simply couldn’t leave without writing something about them.
 Definitely check them out when you want to stay in Luang Prabangs historic district, and if they’re full, don’t be afraid to follow your gut with some of the surrounding places!